 Action 1.5: Student activities that increase learning efforts.
 This action did not have the intended outcome based on the associated metrics as described in prompt 3.
 Due to educational partner feedback from our ELAC and student feedback, we will continue to offer the action.
 Based on a collaborative evaluation and needs assessment of the current action, we identified that the reason for the low effectiveness of this action was due to too a weak link between enrichment activities and increased credit completion.
-We know that we need to learn more about what inspires students to earn 4 credits each learning period.
-We will adjust the design of the action to ensure that we realize an increase in credit completion in the upcoming three-year cycle.
-This change could include more carefully monitoring the effectiveness of the strategies in this action, sharing best practices, and offering additional opportunities for students to interact positively around the curriculum both at the school and through enrichment opportunities such as Experiential Learning.
+We know that we need to learn more about what inspires students to earn 4 credits each learning period. eSports and 3D Printing have been a positive addition to our program but they each have a limited scope of interest amongst the greater student population.
+We will adjust the design of the action to ensure that we realize an increase in credit completion in the upcoming three-year cycle through developing additional enrichment opportunities that interest students.
+This change could include more carefully monitoring the effectiveness of the strategies in this action, sharing best practices, and offering a greater spectrum of opportunities for students to interact positively around the curriculum both at the school and through enrichment opportunities such as Experiential Learning, CTE-based opportunities of interest, and individual/group incentives.